Plain English Breakdown

 Who It Names or Affects

-- School district officials
+- School district administrators and employees

 Terms To Know

-- Wireless Telecommunications Device
+- Wireless telecommunications device

 Limits and Unknowns